 If you’ve ever been asked by executives about “the next big thing” on social media (and if you haven’t, are you really a social media marketer?), a simple glance at the list of the top downloaded apps will show you that if you haven’t yet considered TikTok, now is the time to start thinking.

-However, considering developing content for TikTok and actually deciding to develop content for TikTok are two separate things.
-Just because a social media platform is making waves among audiences doesn’t necessarily mean it is a place for your brand or organization — and this is especially true for TikTok.
+However, considering using TikTok for brands and actually deciding to develop content are two separate things.
+Just because a social media platform is making waves among audiences doesn’t necessarily mean it is a place for your brand or organization — especially TikTok.

 Global TikTok usage